Deep learning for track recognition in pixel and strip-based particle detectors: TrackNETv3 neural network

 \section{TrackNETv3 neural network}

-A typical tracking detector in a fixed target experiment can be represented by a set of coordinate detector planes (Fig.~\ref{fig_2stage}).
-A particle passing through detectors produces hits in space, where the longitudinal coordinate $Z$ of the hit is determined by the detector position, and the transversal position of the hit in the $X-Y$ plane is directly measured in pixel-based detectors or reconstructed from two or more stereo layers of strip-based detectors.
-Some of the hits can be noise or fake hits, which are inevitable in the case of strip-based readout due to the appearance of illusory strip intersections if the number of tracks is more than one.
+It is convenient to represent a typical tracking detector by a set of detector layers, cylindrical for a collider experiment or planes for a fixed target one (Fig.~\ref{fig_2stage}).
+A particle passing through detector layers produces hits in space.
+The layer position sets the longitudinal coordinate $Z$ of the hit, and the transversal position of the hit in the $X-Y$ plane is directly measured in pixel-based detectors or reconstructed from two or more stereo layers of strip-based detectors\footnote{When used in a collider experiment with coaxial tracker layers, cylindrical hit coordinates can be used instead: $Z = R, X = \phi, Y = z$, where $\phi$ is in the range of $[-\pi,\pi]$.}.
+Some of these hits can be noise or fake ones, which are inevitable in the case of strip-based readout due to the appearance of spurious strip intersections if the number of tracks is more than one.
+Having performed a combinatorial spatial search for track candidates simultaneously using two coordinate projections, one can use then a recurrent neural network (RNN) to separate true and false (ghost) tracks.
+This idea underlies the TrackNET group of algorithms, including TrackNETv1~\cite{Baranov2019}, TrackNETv2~\cite{Goncharov:2019moh}, and TrackNETv3, where each following algorithm is an evolution of the previous one.
+Since the first two algorithms have been described elsewhere, we only briefly summarize their properties below.
+The TrackNETv3 algorithm is new, so we discuss it further in more detail.

-Having performed a combinatorial spatial search for track candidates simultaneously using two coordinate projections, one can further use a recurrent neural network (RNN) to separate true and false (ghost) tracks.
-This two-stage tracking was successfully implemented using Gated Recurrent Units (GRUs) with a somewhat simplified gate mechanism for RNNs~\cite{Baranov2017}.
-To speed up the search procedure for track candidates, both stages were combined into a single recurrent neural network, TrackNET~\cite{Baranov2019}.
-Four special neurons were added to the classifier network, performing a prediction of the elliptical region in the next coordinate detector plane, within which it is necessary to search for the continuation of a track candidate.
-Two of these neurons predict the position of the center of the ellipse, and the other two predict the size of its semi-axes.
-One more, the fifth output neuron, classifies track candidates into a true track or a ghost one.
-Combining track extrapolation with testing the hypothesis that the set of hits belongs to the true track and is compatible with a smooth curve essentially reproduces the idea of the Kalman filter with the difference that the physical parameters describing the track are approximated by a neural network using synaptic weights determined during its training.
+The two-stage tracking was successfully implemented using Gated Recurrent Units (GRUs) with a somewhat simplified gate mechanism for RNNs~\cite{Baranov2017}.
+Both stages were combined into a single recurrent neural network, TrackNETv1, to speed up the search of track candidates.
+Four more neurons were added to the classifier network, performing prediction of the elliptical region in the next layer, where it is necessary to look for the continuation of a track candidate.
+Two neurons predict the center of ellipse, and the other two do the same for the size of its semi-axes.
+One more, the fifth output neuron, classifies track candidate as a true track or a ghost one.
+The TrackNETv1 loss function is given by the equation: